isaacnmm/pestpolicy-hugo2XX/content/posts/do-ants-kill-bed-bugs/index.md

 Most
 [bed bug killers](https://pestpolicy.com/does-rubbing-alcohol-kill-[bed-bugs](https://pestpolicy.com/do-ants-eat-bed-bugs/)/)
 may not work and are expensive - but you can use natural treatments such as pests.
 So, below we answer this question - do ants kill bed bugs?
 *In summary, ants (among other insects) such as the red-imported fire and pharaoh ant species predate and kill bed bugs.
-But exterminators also recommend heat treatment for bed bugs.�*
+But exterminators also recommend heat treatment for bed bugs.*
-*The predators of bed bugs are Masked Bed Bug Hunter, House Centipedes, Thanatus Flavidus Spiders, American Cockroaches, Pharaoh Ants, Red-Imported Fire Ants, and Argentine Ants.�*
+*The predators of bed bugs are Masked Bed Bug Hunter, House Centipedes, Thanatus Flavidus Spiders, American Cockroaches, Pharaoh Ants, Red-Imported Fire Ants, and Argentine Ants.*
 *Pharaoh ants are considered the most dangerous ant species in killing and eating bed bugs - especially for few bed bugs - besides fire ants and argentine ants.
 But *
-*ants won't help remove massive bed bug infestations.�*
+*ants won't help remove massive bed bug infestations.*
-***See top spider killers.�***
+***See top spider killers.***

 ## Details: Do Ants Kill Bed Bugs??
 But ants will also help locate the bed bugs' hiding places -but you won't have to introduce the bugs into your house - as may also prove difficult to